polkadot-developers/polkadot-docs/infrastructure/general/setup-secure-wss.md

 ## Installing a Proxy Server

-There are a lot of different implementations of a WebSocket proxy, some of the more widely used are [nginx](https://www.nginx.com/){target=_blank} and [apache2](https://httpd.apache.org/){target=_blank}, for which configuration examples provided below.
+There are a lot of different implementations of a WS proxy, some of the more widely used are [nginx](https://www.nginx.com/){target=_blank} and [apache2](https://httpd.apache.org/){target=_blank}, for which configuration examples provided below.